(1) Please read this article and create an action plan.

 Memory can be quirky

 Memory loss is a horrible thing.
 It makes your life seem even more fleeting than it already is, and it's frustrating, embarrassing and scary.
-So I'm feeling really anxious as I head back to the institute the following day to hear Fotuhi's diagnosis, hoping his words bring a wide smile to my face.
+So I'm feeling really anxious as I head back to the institute the following day to hear Fotuhi's diagnosis, hoping his words bring a wide smile to my face."You did very well on the cognitive assessment," the doctor tells me after I'm settled in his office.

 The idiosyncrasies of my memory may be related to my long-ago concussion, Fotuhi says.
 But he tells me that almost no one gets into midlife years without some mind-threatening history or habits.
 Besides, memory is a quirky thing.